Carl Hemann, neglected Yorkshire composer – free download!

 Extract from Spring, Rondo in C major, by Carl Hemann

 Carl Hemann’s most popular piece was entitled British Cavalry – Grand-Galop de Concert.
 To this tune (according to the Barnsley Chronicle) generations of Barnsley children marched into school every day.
 Modern children sadly do not have this privilege.
-So to stimulate a revival of interest in my great-grand-uncle’s neglected music, I offer a charming morceau de concert, Laughing Waters, recorded by world-renowned pianist John Lenehan, as a FREE DOWNLOAD for readers of this blog.
+So to stimulate a revival of interest in my great-grand-uncle’s neglected music, I offer below a charming morceau de concert, Laughing Waters, recorded by world-renowned pianist John Lenehan, as a FREE DOWNLOAD for readers of this blog.
+Just click to play:

 *For my overseas readers I should explain that Barnsley is a small-ish town in Yorkshire, England, built on now-defunct heavy industries such as coal mining – but still ‘a lively shopping and social hub’ according to the Welcome to Yorkshire website.
 Other celebrities from Barnsley include chat show host Michael Parkinson, and Arthur Scargill, NUM leader, who crossed swords with Margaret Thatcher in the miners’ strike of 1984.